rancher/docs/content/rancher/v2.x/en/admin-settings/globalregistry/harbor/_index.md

 ## Persistent Volumes in Cloud Clusters

-If your high-availability installation is on a cloud and your persistent volumes will also be on the cloud, you need to set your cloud provider when installing Kubernetes on your cluster.
+If your high-availability installation is in the cloud infrastructure provider and your persistent volumes will also be in the cloud, you must set your cloud provider when installing Kubernetes on your cluster that is running the Rancher server.
 Persistent volumes will be created by your storage class if you specify your cloud provider in `cluster.yml.`

 For more information on how to set your specific cloud provider for your Kubernetes cluster, refer to the RKE documentation on [Cloud Providers]({{< baseurl >}}/rke/latest/en/config-options/cloud-providers/).